nmsaamgov/nmsaamgov.github.io/coc.md

 Medicine (NMSAAM) is to promote the profession of acupuncturists and the inclusion of professional acupuncturists as an integral part of the health-care system of our communities.
-A foundational part of that mission is the promotion of open, profession, and collegial discussion between acupuncturists.
+A foundational part of that mission is the promotion of open, professional, and collegial discussion between acupuncturists.

 This Code of Conduct provides an overview of the general rules and policies that are consistent with the high standards of business